- Is okra good for pregnancy?

 - A source of antioxidants: The major antioxidants in okra include carotenoids, phenolic compounds, vitamins C and E. They promote the mother’s and baby’s immune system, and therefore lower the chances of any infections and cardiovascular issues (1).

-Okra is not known to cause any side effects during pregnancy, which makes it a vegetable that you must include in your diet during pregnancy.
+Okra is not known to cause any major side effects during pregnancy, which makes it a vegetable that you must include in your diet during pregnancy.

 Keep reading for a breakdown of the nutrients in this vegetable.